-The 53rd Annual Grand Master Fiddler Championship was will be held on Saturday August 31st and Sunday September 1st, 2024 (Labor Day Weekend), in Nashville, Tennessee, at the McAfee Concert Hall on the campus of Belmont University.
-Contestants from all over the world will be competing for the Champion titles in Youth, Traditional, and Open categories.
-The contest is Free to attend and will also be livestreamed (see Schedule of Events page).
+The 53rd Annual Grand Master Fiddler Championship was will be held on Sunday August 31st, 2025 (Labor Day Weekend), (located TBA). .
+This year is a change from the normal two-day event.
+Contestants from all over the world will be competing for the Champion titles in Youth and Open categories.
+The contest is Free to attend.
 There is no entry fee and parking is free.

 About Us